OpenBB-finance/backend-for-terminal-pro/README.md

-    "name": "Financial data supabase", // required - Name of the Widget "description": "Financial data from supabase", // required - Description of the Widget "endpoint": "financial_data_from_supabase", // required - What endpoint to hit from the main.py file "category": "economy", // optional - what category to show under on the search inside OpenBB Terminal Pro "searchCategory": "economy", // optional - what category to show under on the search inside OpenBB Terminal Pro "gridData": { // optional - how large you want the widget to be on the dashboard "w": 20,
+    "name": "Financial data supabase", // required - Name of the Widget "description": "Financial data from supabase", // required - Description of the Widget "endpoint": "financial_data_from_supabase", // required - What endpoint to hit from the main.py file "category": "economy", // optional - what category to show under on the search inside OpenBB Pro "searchCategory": "economy", // optional - what category to show under on the search inside OpenBB Pro "gridData": { // optional - how large you want the widget to be on the dashboard "w": 20,
       "h": 5